 There are two ways to understand the overall cost to build apartments.
-You can determine the budget for building an apartment either by measuring the price per “apartment unit” or simply a rough estimate of the entire building complex.
-Essentially, a single building complex may contain one or more apartment unit.
-According to the U.S. Energy Information Administration, the standard size of an apartment unit is 861 square feet with a footprint of 24 feet by 35 feet (24×35).
+You can determine the budget for building an apartment either by measuring the price per “apartment unit” or simply by making a rough estimate of the entire building complex.

 Average Apartment Building Cost

-When a prospective investor like you would ask “how much does it cost to build an apartment?”, at times one can’t help but ask another question given the total $9.4 million cost.
-As much as return on investment is concerned, the best way to understand it is to compare its advantages over investing in single housing units.
+As far as the return on investment is concerned, the best way to understand it is to compare its advantages to investing in single housing units.
 Here are the following benefits of investing in an apartment building complex:

 - Safer cash flow